ProdataSQL/sharepoint-sites-selected-setup/README.md

 This will prompt for the "Client Secret" and then test access to the SharePoint Site by listing directories.
 <img width="400" height="341" alt="image" src="https://github.com/user-attachments/assets/821ff300-6b14-4cbc-aa2f-bbceb19030a1" />

-When run the output should look liek below.
+When run the output should look like below.
 <img width="1153" height="222" alt="image" src="https://github.com/user-attachments/assets/fb573fdb-9d98-48a4-a075-e5e1dd8a1cbf" />